Student Responsibilities Associated with Academic Accommodations

 Notes are for your own study purposes.
 They are not to be shared, copied, or given to others.

-If you are experiencing difficulties with the note taker accommodation, you should promptly contact Carol Hall for help with resolving any difficulty.
+If you are experiencing difficulties with the note taker accommodation, you should promptly contact the Assistant to the Director for help with resolving any difficulty.

 Students Authorized to Receive Sign Language Interpreter or Captioning Services

-- You must submit your course schedule to SSD as soon as you have registered for classes.
+- You must submit your request(s) for academic accommodation letters to SSD as soon as you have registered for classes.

 - You must provide SSD with dates, times, and locations of service needs for out-of-class activities as soon as you become aware of them.